l30nard0/mif/doc/readme.txt

 operations (socket creation, sending and receiving data) are performed within that namespace.
-Once obtained by the application, socket handles are linked to the network namespace they were originally obtained from and continue to work in that namespace, regardles of whether the application switches to another namespace at some time later.
+Once obtained by the application, socket handles are linked to the network namespace they were originally obtained from and continue to work in that namespace, regardless of whether the application switches to another namespace at some time later.
 This enables the application to use multiple PvDs simultaneously.
 The only requirement is that the application is running within a proper network namespace while obtaining a socket.